mkdocstrings/griffe/docs/docstrings.md

 The parser accepts a few options:

 - `ignore_init_summary`: Ignore the first line in `__init__` methods' docstrings.
-    Useful when merging `__init__` docstring into class' docstrings with mkdocstrings-python's [`merge_init_into_class`][merge_init] option.
+    Useful when merging `__init__` docstring into class' docstrings.
+Default: false. with mkdocstrings-python's [`merge_init_into_class`][merge_init] option.
 Default: false.
-- `trim_doctest_flags`: Remove the [doctest flags][] written as comments in `pycon` snippets within a docstring.
-    These flags are used to alter the behavior of [doctest][] when testing docstrings, and should not be visible in your docs.
-Default: true.
-- `warn_unknown_params`: Warn about parameters documented in docstrings that do not appear in the signature.
-Default: true.
 - `returns_multiple_items`: Parse [Returns sections](#returns) as if they contain multiple items.
     It means that continuation lines must be indented.
 Default: true.
 - `returns_named_value`: Whether to parse `thing: Description` in [Returns sections](#returns) as a name and description, rather than a type and description.
 When true, type must be wrapped in parentheses: `(int): Description.`.
     When false, parentheses are optional but the items cannot be named: `int: Description`.
+Default: true.
+- `returns_type_in_property_summary`: Whether to parse the return type of properties at the beginning of their summary: `str: Summary of the property`.
+Default: false.
+- `trim_doctest_flags`: Remove the [doctest flags][] written as comments in `pycon` snippets within a docstring.
+    These flags are used to alter the behavior of [doctest][] when testing docstrings, and should not be visible in your docs.
+Default: true.
+- `warn_unknown_params`: Warn about parameters documented in docstrings that do not appear in the signature.
+Default: true.

 #### Attributes